michalgrochowski/dobrywebdev-v2/README.md

 Cool features:
 - You can change the theme (dark or light) and the theme settings are saved in your localStorage,
 - Language changes via AJAX and JSON files with specific texts,
-- Form validation made using RegExp with jQuery without any external library.
+- Form validation made using RegExp with jQuery without any external library,
+- Based on a time of day you get a different welcome text and loading overlay background color.

 Live: http://dobrywebdev.pl